 Glor-Isol originates from the 1930s when paintshop owner Thord Schunnesson from Stehag, Sweden, was not satisfied with the quality of the common brands of sludge paint used in Sweden to paint houses for centuries: Protection, color fastness and shelf life (of unused paint) had to be improved.
 Based on his own knowledge and experience, using pigment from the Falun quarries Thord developed his "Glor-Isol Dry Sludge Paint" (or "Glor-Isol Torrslamfärg" in Swedish).

-The choice to make a dry paint (in powder form) was equally brilliant as groundbreaking.
+The choice to manufacture a dry paint (in powder form) was equally brilliant as groundbreaking.
 Sustainability was suddenly no longer a limitation.
 The ambitious Thord must have immediately realized that the "omission" of solvents and binders meant huge savings in storage and transport.

 The unique Glor-Isol recipe, which is still used today for the production of "Glor-Isol Dry sludge paint", also appeared to provide a tremendously greater durability and protection of the treated wood.
 This did not remain unnoticed.